Chapter

 What does John 4:40 mean?

 One can only imagine how rattled the disciples must have been at this turn of events.
 Samaritans were ethnic and religious half-breeds.
 As a result, most Jews despised them and refused to have any unnecessary contact with them (John 4:9).
 And yet, in this episode, Jesus has spoken at length to someone who is not only Samaritan, but a woman (John 4:27).
 That same woman has brought many of the townspeople to meet Jesus (John 4:30), when none of the disciples did.
-And, now Jesus is not only interacting with these people, He is staying for several days!
+And now Jesus is not only interacting with these people, but He is also staying for several days!

 Expand